mbwatson/express-user-api/README.md

 ```

 - DOMAIN_NAME
     + This defines the default email address assigned to new  users.
 For example, setting `DOMAIN_NAME=mydomain.org` and posting a new user with username `johnDoe` will be initially stored with the email address `johnDoe@mydomain.org`.
-This can be changed later--see the `PATCH` route below.
+This can be changed later--see the `PUT` route below.

 4. Then you're ready to start things up.